 Besides, people also distribute other treats to the poor and the needy.
 Some distribute sweets, fruits, clothes, and even money to the needy.
 Navratri prasad has one aim and that is to spread brotherhood among the humans.

 Every Navratri brings with it a sense of divine power.
 People chant mantras to absorb such power and respect it.
 This Durga Ashtami you should also chant some powerful Mantras.

-These will help you to derive strength, courage, and seek the blessings of Goddess Durga.
+These will help you to derive strength, and courage, and seek the blessings of Goddess Durga.
 Also, they are believed to empower you to win over your fears and leap over your hurdles in life.

 - ‘Sarva Swarupe Sarveshe, Sarva Shakti Samanvite

 This mantra helps you fight your fears and anxieties.
 By chanting this mantra, you can embolden yourself to get rid of your stress too.

 This mantra is dedicated to the Katyayani form of Durga.
 It helps devotees to derive strength and courage in difficult and trying times.